Resources

 Is Cumin considered as a heating or cooling agent in Ayurveda?

-In Ayurveda, Cumin is generally considered to be a heating herb.
+In Ayurveda, Cumin is generally considered to be a healing herb.
 It is said to stimulate digestion, support the immune system, and help to relieve stress.
-However, some sources say that it can also have a cooling effect on the body.
+Some sources say that it can also have a cooling effect on the body.

 Can we drink Cumin water daily?

-Cumin water, also known as jeera water, has numerous health benefits that may make it worth consuming daily.
-It is prepared by bringing a litre of water to a boil and then adding a tablespoon of CMN seeds.
-After boiling, the water should be allowed to steep for 15 minutes.
+Cumin water, also known as jeera water, has numerous health benefits that make it a valuable addition to daily food consumption.
+It is prepared by bringing a litre of water to a boil and then adding a tablespoon of cumin seeds.
+After boiling, the water should sit for 15 minutes to get it appropriately infused.

 How much Cumin should I use?